Hiring Procedure/Background Investigation Procedure

 Upon approval to hire a new employee or fill a recently vacated position, the following guidelines will be adhered to:

-1. The Director or Department Chair will complete the Affirmative Action Vacancy Posting (Form 1) and return to the Human Resources (HR) Office.
-This will initiate the posting of the vacancy to the employment board in Curtis and the Limestone University website.
-Additional advertising locations will be set-up by the Director or Department Chair.
+1. The Director or Supervisor will complete the Affirmative Action Vacancy Posting (Form 1) and return it to the Human Resources (HR) Office.
+This will initiate the vacancy posting to the employment board in Curtis and the Limestone University website.
+Additional advertising locations will be set up by the Director or Supervisor.

-2. All applicants will complete the on-line application which will be sent to the Director or Department Chair, additional committee members, and the HR Office.
+2. All applicants will complete the online application, which will be sent to the Director or Supervisor, additional committee members, and the HR Office.

-3. The Director or Department Chair will complete a minimum of 2 references, using the Reference Checking Form, for the candidates who are selected to be interviewed on campus.
-The references must be checked and found to be satisfactory before an invitation to campus is offered.
+3. The Director or Supervisor will complete a minimum of 2 references, using the Reference Checking Form, for the candidates selected to be interviewed on campus.
+The references must be checked and found satisfactory before an invitation to campus is offered.

 4. During the interview process, candidates will complete the Authorization and Release form.

-5. Once the interview process is complete, the Director or Department Chair will give HR the signed Authorization and Release form of the final candidate.
+5. Once the interview process is complete, the Director or Supervisor will give HR the signed Authorization and Release form of the final candidate.

 6. The Director of HR will initiate the Background Investigation process.

-7. The Director or Department Chair may extend a conditional offer of employment to the selected candidate.
+7. The Director or Supervisor may extend a conditional offer of employment to the selected candidate.
 If the offer is declined, steps c-f will be completed again.

-8. Once the Director of HR has confirmed a satisfactory background investigation, the Director or Department Chair will be notified and a start date will be communicated to the new employee.
+8. Once the Director of HR has confirmed a satisfactory background investigation, the Director or Supervisor will be notified, and a start date will be communicated to the new employee.

 9. If the offer is declined, steps c-f will be completed again

-11. The Director or Department Chair will complete the additional forms as listed below and return them to the designated person.
+11. The Director or Supervisor will complete the additional forms as listed below and return them to the designated person.

-1. Request for Offer Letter Form– Reggie Browning
+1. Request for Offer Letter Form– Vice President of Finance and Administration

-2. New Employee Service Request Form – Joyce Phillips
+2. New Employee Service Request Form – Hiring Supervisor

 4. Affirmative Action Filled Vacancy Summary (Form 2) – HR